 I love wireless microphones for video making!

-Another advantage of wireless microphones you might not think of is that when people on camera wear them, they tend to forget it’s there so they become less self conscious.
+Another advantage of wireless microphones you might not think of is that when people on camera wear them, they tend to forget it’s there, so they become less self-conscious.
 People who feel comfortable on camera are going to do a much better job.
+They can move more freely without the constraints of a wire, too.
+A short, wired cable mic can be very restricting for the person wearing it.

 Here is a brief description of how a wireless mic works.
-First, they usually have half a dozen pieces, but essentially, there are two basic parts.
+They usually have half a dozen pieces, but essentially, there are two basic parts.

 - Transmitter